LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

 **Lakshmi**
     _What kind of grade is that?_
 **Greg**
 	*It was less about how much you know about the world, and more about how you react to unpredictable and stressful situations.
-Today’s quizz was out of nowhere, and yet you challenged it face first.
+Today’s exam was out of nowhere, and yet you challenged it face first.
 It’s fine not to know all the answers.*
-	*I won’t lie to you Lakshmi, postal workers face challenges where pure enthusiasm won’t be enough.
+	*I won’t lie to you Lakshmi, guild members face challenges where pure enthusiasm won’t be enough.
 When that happens, don't forget you can take a step back and ask for help.*
 **Lakshmi**
     _…_
 **Greg**